-We next test whether the strictness of home-country regulations is related to the geographic allocation of pollution activities.
-We explore the emissions in logged tons of CO2 at home versus abroad in Columns (3)-(4) and (5)-(6), respectively, of Table 3.
-Because some firms have zero emissions in their home countries, we use a Tobit model for this specification.
-19 Here, the effect is larger: A one-standard-deviation increase in SEER is associated with up to a 29% decrease in emissions at home.
-20 By contrast, a one-standard-deviation increase in the strictness of environmental policies at home is associated with up to a 43% increase in emissions abroad.21 As for Scope 2 emissions, Panel B shows that a one-standard-deviation increase in SEER is correlated with a 54% decrease in home emissions and a 45% increase in foreign emissions.
-22 For both Scope 1 and Scope 2 emissions at home, we find that a higher foreign asset share significantly reduces a firm's emissions at home; however, this effect does not cancel out the influence of countrywide environmental legislation and enforcement.
+We next test whether the strictness of home-country regulations is related to the geographic allocation of polluting activities.
+We explore the emissions in logged tons of CO_2 at home versus abroad in Columns (3)-(4) and (5)-(6), respectively, of Table 3, Panels A and B. Because some firms have zero emissions in their home countries, we use a Tobit model for this specification.24 Here, the effect is larger: A one-standard-deviation increase in SEER is associated with up to a 29% decrease in Scope 1 emissions at home.25 By contrast, a one-standard-deviation increase in the strictness of environmental policies at home is associated with up to a 43% increase in Scope 1 emissions abroad.26 As for Scope 2 emissions, Panel B shows that a one-standard-deviation increase in SEER is correlated with a 54% decrease in home emissions and a 45% increase in foreign emissions.27 For both Scope 1 and Scope 2 emissions at home; we find that a higher foreign asset share significantly reduces a firm's emissions at home; however, this effect does not cancel out the influence of countrywide environmental legislation and enforcement.
 Our results can be interpreted in the context of Walker (2011), who shows that stricter environmental regulation in the U.S. in the form of the Clean Air Act led to plant-level downsizings and ultimately lower sector-level employment.
 Lower production at home rather than investment in green technology might thus be responsible for at least part of the reduced home-country emissions.